shihankanungo/shihankanungo.github.io/papers.md

 - Arithmetic Dynamics. *Number Theory* \[ [pdf](http://simonrs.com/eulercircle/nt2023/shihan-arithdyn.pdf) \] <br>
   <details>
   <summary>Abstract</summary>
   <small>We explore the field of arithmetic dynamics, which lies at the intersection of discrete dynamical systems and number theory.
 Discrete dynamical systems focus on the iterative behavior of functions, while number theory examines the properties of integers.
 Combining these two areas gives rise to arithmetic dynamics, where we investigate the number-theoretic properties of orbits of integers and rational numbers under the iteration of polynomials and rational functions.
 The core idea of arithmetic dynamics is to consider a function mapping a set to itself and analyze its behavior under repeated iteration.
-In this paper, we begin by defining the set of *p*-adic numbers and presenting key results related to them.
+In this paper, we begin by defining the set of <i>p</i>-adic numbers and presenting key results related to them.
 We then examine an application of arithmetic dynamics, establishing a connection to dynamical systems in the *p*-adic numbers.</small>
   </details>

 - Minimal surfaces. *Differential Geometry* \[ [pdf](http://simonrs.com/eulercircle/diffgeo/shihan-minimal.pdf) \] <br>